-Not doing enough research on your target audience: Do your homework and learn who your supporters are, what they care about and what message they need to hear from you.
+Not doing extensive research on your target audience: Do your homework and learn who your supporters are, what they care about, and what message they need to hear from you.
 This will help ensure that you create content that resonates with them instead of coming across as generic or inauthentic.

-Not defining objectives: Before starting any project it’s important to clearly define what success looks like to you.
+Not defining objectives: Before starting any project it’s important to clearly define what a successful campaign looks like to you.
 After establishing an objective, build out a timeline that allows for plenty of time to develop ideas and find people who can bring them to life.

 Not deciding on the budget early enough: The cost of personnel, equipment rentals and post-production services can add up quickly if not factored into the budget before production begins.
 To make sure everyone is aware of spending restrictions from the start its best to establish a budget early in pre-production.